 Anders CPAs + Advisors is a trusted partner of 5ACVO and the other Fifth Avenue Healthcare Services companies.
 Founded in 1965, Anders CPAs + Advisors specialize in Audit and Advisory, Family Wealth and Estate Planning, and Tax Planning and Compliance.
 They can also help with COVID-19 Business Recovery, SOC Reports, and more.
 Anders serves multiple industries, including Banking, Finance, Construction, and Real Estate.

 Anders Health Care can manage a physician’s licensing needs, including state, controlled substance, and DEA applications in all 50 states.
 The team of experts understands the ins and outs of each state’s requirements.
-They can leverage their expertise to expedite and streamline procedures for their clients, licensing providers faster than traditional methods.
+They can leverage their expertise to expedite and streamline procedures for their clients and licensing providers faster than traditional methods.

 Anders and 5ACVO

-If providers need assistance acquiring their license, they can call or email their 5ACVO point of contact who can connect them with the right people at Anders.
+If providers need assistance acquiring their license, they can call or email their 5ACVO point of contact, who can connect them with the right people at Anders.

 The Necessity of Provider Enrollment